Topaz1618/Topaz1618.github.io/_posts/2018-06-10-Linux-Python3-en.markdown

 <h2 id="c2"> Problem Solving </h2>
-After switching the default Python version of the system to Python3, There have two problems will occur~ yum and pip3 cannot be used, the solution is as follows
+After switching the default Python version of the system to Python 3, There have two problems will occur~ yum and pip3 cannot be used, the solution is as follows

 #### How to fix yum Error
 {% highlight bash %}